How to change your primary cPanel hosting account domain

 - the new domain name you wish to use.

 Remember to make sure the new domain's nameservers are set to Krystal's otherwise you won't be able to control the new domain's DNS records via your cPanel account.

 Things to bear in mind

 The domain must not already be assigned to a Krystal cPanel account

-Because we operate a central DNS system, it is not possible for us to host the same domain twice on our network.
-Therefore if the new domain name is the primary domain for another cPanel account, or it is parked or added-on to an existing cPanel account, then you will have to remove it before we can fulfil your request.
+Because we operate a central DNS system, we can't host the same domain twice on our network.
+Therefore if the new domain name is the primary domain for another cPanel account, or it is parked or added-on to an existing cPanel account, you will have to remove it before we can fulfil your request.

 All existing mailboxes will be renamed following these rules (take a deep breath):